nnienaber2/conduct/user-agreement.md

 We provide our [service](terminology.md#service) as is, and make no promises or guarantees about this service.
 Please read this section carefully; you should understand what to expect.

 ### M. Limitation of Liability
-We will not be liable for damages or losses arising from your use or inability to use the [service](terminology.md#service)or otherwise arising under this agreement.
+We will not be liable for damages or losses arising from your use or inability to use the [service](terminology.md#service) or otherwise arising under this agreement.
 Please read this section carefully; it limits our obligations to you.

 ### N. Release and Indemnification
-You are fully responsible for your use of the service.
+You are fully responsible for your use of the [service](terminology.md#service).

 ### O. Changes to this User Agreement
 We may modify this agreement but will give you 30 days' notice of changes that affect your rights.